Cycling in the Channel Tunnel: Construction

-During construction, over 200 bicycles were used by construction workers.
-These consisted of 80 bicycles from Peugeot bicycles on the French side; plus 125 bicycles from Saracen Cycles on the British side.
-The Saracen mountain bikes had been ordered by plant manager Kevin Otto—an initial order of twenty-five had been ordered with the rest of the fleet following on later.
-On the UK side, over 850 workers had been trained and issued with passes for their use inside the service tunnel.
+During the construction of the Channel Tunnel, over 200 bicycles were used by workers.
+The French side contributed 80 bicycles from Peugeot, while the UK side used 125 Saracen bicycles.
+The Saracen mountain bikes were initially ordered in small batches by plant manager Kevin Otto before the full fleet was delivered.
+Over 850 workers on the UK side were trained and issued passes for using the service tunnel.